Chipmunk Mountain

 Chipmunk Mountain is a mountain in southwestern British Columbia, Canada, located 23 km southwest of Bralorne.
 It has an elevation of 2390 m and a topographic prominence of 540 m, making it the highest point on an east-trending screed ridge.
 This horn-like rocky tower is similar to The Black Tusk in Garibaldi Provincial Park.

 The mountain was named in 1920 by James Landsborough after a summit party had given lunch scraps to a chipmunk.

 Geology

 Chipmunk Mountain is the remains of an extinct volcano that formed during the Miocene epoch.
 The volcanic rocks comprising Chipmunk Mountain crop out in a 12 km2 area and consist of pyroclastic rocks, sills and dikes.
 These volcanic rocks range from basalts to rhyolites, with the majority classifying as basaltic andesites and andesites.
-They are closely related to the calc-alkaline volcanic centres of the Pemberton Volcanic Belt, indicating that the volcanic rocks comprising Chipmunk Mountain were created as a result of volcanism in the Canadian Cascade Arc.
+They are closely related to the calc-alkaline volcanic centres of the Pemberton Volcanic Belt, indicating the volcanic rocks comprising Chipmunk Mountain were created as a result of volcanism in the Canadian Cascade Arc.
 The volcanic rocks have been dated to be 26.8 ± 1.4 million years old, which correlates with the time of Pemberton Belt volcanism.